What does your morning look like? Is it chaotic or calm? Predictable or touch & go?

 A morning routine can be a lifesaver for busy moms.
 But it’s not always easy to come about.
 Because, let’s face it, we’re not just managing our own morning routine but your child’s morning routine as well.
 Fortunately, my autistic teen’s morning routine is like clockwork.

-My 3 year old, not so much.
+My younger daughter, not so much.
 But we’re going to work on that.

 And it’s not just moms who work at home that can benefit from a morning routine.
 I fully believe any mom could benefit from it.
-We are the Moms of 7 am.
 So that’s why we’re going to talk about how to create a morning routine that works.
+It’s all about effectively learning how to manage your time as a stay at home mom.

 Why You Need a Morning Routine